Rational Order: Carl von Linné 1707-1778

 http://linnaeus.c18.net – a site with digital copies of Linnaeus’s letters, manuscripts and original documentation.

-www.rbgsyd.nsw.gov.au – Sydney ’s Botanic Garden will hosted an exhibition, conference and range of events for the tercentenary.
+www.rbgsyd.nsw.gov.au – Sydney’s Royal Botanic Garden will host an exhibition, conference and range of events for the tercentenary.

 www.linnaeus300.com – the Linnaeus site hosted by the Swedish Institute